kubesphere/helm-charts/src/main/gitlab/doc/development/minikube/index.md

   NOTE: **Note**:
   This is created in your home directory under `~/.minikube/machines/minikube/`.

-- `--kubernetes-version string`: The Kubernetes version that the minikube VM will use (e.g., `v1.2.3`).
+- `--kubernetes-version string`: The Kubernetes version that the Minikube VM will use (e.g., `v1.2.3`).
 - `--registry-mirror stringSlice`: Registry mirrors to pass to the Docker daemon.

 NOTE: **Note:**